Asymptotic base loci via Okounkov bodies: Restricted base loci via Okounkov bodies

 \section{Restricted base loci via Okounkov bodies}

 In this section, we prove Theorem \ref{main1} and Corollary \ref{maincor1}.
 More specifically, we extract the restricted base locus $\bm(D)$ of a pseudoeffective divisor $D$ from its associated limiting Okounkov bodies.
-We also recover the divisorial components of $\bm(D)$ from the limiting Okounkov bodies, and consequently obtain the movability criterion of divisors in terms of limiting Okounkov bodies (Theorem \ref{thrm-movability}).
 Throughout this section, $X$ is a smooth projective variety of dimension $n$.

 We show the following lemma first.

 \begin{lemma} Let $D$ be a big divisor on $X$, and fix an admissible flag $Y_\bullet$ on $X$. \begin{enumerate} \item[$(1)$] If $Y_1\subseteq\bm(D)$, then the origin of $\R^n$ is not contained in $\okbd_{Y_\bullet}(D)$.